topiko/RiktigPatrick/README.md

 # RiktigPatrick
-This is yeat another of thsoe amazing things!
+This is yet another of thsoe amazing things!